jonnonz1/nz-statute-book/acts/public/2019/nga-rohe-moana-o-nga-hapu-o-ngati-porou-act-2019.md

 (3) See section 115(3) for how a court order (including an order that sets out wāhi tapu conditions) is registered under the Marine and Coastal Area (Takutai Moana) Act 2011.

 ### Subpart 3 — Recognition of customary marine title

+### 110A Subpart unaffected by CMT amendments and later amendments to 2011 Act
+(1) For the purposes of this subpart, the 2011 Act (as referred to in, and applied by, this subpart) continues to apply— (a) as it was in force immediately before the commencement of the CMT Amendment Act; and therefore (b) as if the CMT amendments, and any amendments made to it after that commencement, were not made.
+(2) A reference in any other section of this subpart to a provision of the 2011 Act is therefore a reference to that provision as in force immediately before the commencement of the CMT Amendment Act.
+(3) In this section,—
+  - **2011 Act** means the Marine and Coastal Area (Takutai Moana) Act 2011
+  - **CMT Amendment Act** and have the meanings given in section 9(1) of the 2011 Act (as amended by that Amendment Act).

 ### 111 Recognition of customary marine title by the Crown
 (1) The responsible Minister may, on application, determine whether 1 or more hapū of ngā hapū o Ngāti Porou have customary marine title in an area of ngā rohe moana o ngā hapū o Ngāti Porou.